Month: March 2020

 Originally posted on LinkedIn.com/in/chipn

-For most businesses now is a time of caution and uncertainty.
-Mitigation and emergency planning is likely underway.
-The CDC has provided solid guidance and new information is forthcoming daily.
-Communication Plans are being rolled-out and revised as needed.
+For most businesses, now is a time of caution and uncertainty.
+Mitigation and emergency planning are likely underway.
+The CDC has provided solid guidance, and new information is forthcoming daily.
+Communication Plans are being rolled out and revised as needed.
 Travel and meetings are being curtailed.
 Disruption may become the new normal for the next few months.

 Road sign that reads, "Uncertainty Just Ahead" with a background of storm clouds.